 8.4 The Forum will become a recognized and valued voice for special education extending influence within the national debates.

 8.5 When appropriate, the Forum will be a catalyst to promote collaborations with key partners to offer leadership and counsel on the issues of the day.

 8.7 The Forum will be empowered to continually review and revise its constitution and terms of reference.
-Officers may be appointed to facilitate the efficient running of business.
-Any and all such decisions made will require agreement of a simple majority of those attending the meeting.
+Officers may be appointed to facilitate the efficient running of the business.
+Any and all such decisions made will require the agreement of a simple majority of those attending the meeting.

-8.8 The Forum will agree action points and lobbying commitments, ensuring unanimity if under the name of NSENDF or making it clear which members have agreed to a particular stance or announcement.
-Nothing will be sent out in the name of NSENDF that is not agreed by all.
+8.8 The Forum will agree on action points and lobbying commitments, ensuring unanimity if under the name of NSENDF or making it clear which members have agreed to a particular stance or announcement.
+Nothing will be sent out in the name of NSENDF that is not agreed upon by all.

 9. Finance and Accounts

 9.1 Each member organization will be responsible for the costs incurred by the attendance of their representative(s).

 9.2 In the first instance, FLSE and nasen will meet the charges of securing facilities and services for each meeting.
 Members will then contribute to the overall costs as agreed and payable to FLSE.